 Several mammal species damage trees in British Columbia.
 While these mammals cause significant damage to commercial trees, this activity is part of a healthy ecosystem of which the animals are valuable components.

 Red squirrels damage young lodgepole pines and several other tree species.
-They cut and peel the lateral (side) and terminal (top) shoots, reducing growth, and remove or hollow out the buds.
+They cut and peel the side (lateral) and top (terminal) shoots which reduces growth.
 Strips of bark up to 1 cm wide are gnawed from the branches and main stems of saplings.
+Squirrels also remove or hollow out buds.

 Species causing sporadic and minor losses include mountain beaver, American pika, pocket gopher, sapsucker and bushy-tailed wood rat.

-Find out more about animal damage and management options available to reduce impacts on managed forests:
+Find out more about animal damage and management options available to reduce impacts on managed forests in the Field Guide to Forest Damage in B.C.
+(PDF, 6.6MB)

 Trees with bark stripped by deer, elk or moose